er-ber-ter/CSC-370-Project/Sprint1.md

 - Basic Conceptual Design (Uses ERD Components, Applies ERD Constraints)

 Over the next sprint, I would like to accurately define goals and requirements of the wiki, and to use those requirements to identify what types of data I need, what entities I need to add, and what constraints I should place on the entities.
+Using that work, I'd like to actually create an ERD for my wiki, and maintain it as the project develops.

 - Relational Data Model (Keys, BCNF-normalizations, referential integrity)